Shorthand: Machine shorthand systems

 Traditional shorthand systems are written on paper with a stenographic pencil or a stenographic pen.
-Some consider that strictly speaking only handwritten systems can be called shorthand.
+Some consider that only handwritten systems can strictly speaking be called shorthand.

 Machine shorthand is also a common term for writing produced by a stenotype, a specialized keyboard.
 These are often used for court room transcripts and in live subtitling.
 However, there are other shorthand machines used worldwide, including: Velotype; Palantype in the UK; Grandjean Stenotype, used extensively in France and French-speaking countries; Michela Stenotype, used extensively in Italy; and Stenokey, used in Bulgaria and elsewhere.

 Common modern English shorthand systems

 One of the most widely used forms of shorthand is still the Pitman shorthand method described above, which has been adapted for 15 languages.
 Although Pitman's method was extremely popular at first and is still commonly used, especially in the UK, in the U.S., its popularity has been largely superseded by Gregg shorthand, developed by John Robert Gregg in 1888.

 In the UK, the spelling-based (rather than phonetic) Teeline shorthand is now more commonly taught and used than Pitman, and Teeline is the recommended system of the National Council for the Training of Journalists with an overall speed of 100 words per minute necessary for certification.
 Other less commonly used systems in the UK are Pitman 2000, PitmanScript, Speedwriting, and Gregg.
 Teeline is also the most common shorthand method taught to New Zealand journalists, whose certification typically requires a shorthand speed of at least 80 words per minute.

 In Nigeria, shorthand is still taught in higher institutions of learning, especially for students studying Office Technology Management and Business Education.